refractionPOINT/lce_doc/docs/dr.md

 only if we see 3 instances of a `cmd.exe` in that context to match.
 An example usage of this is to set `count:` in a `matches` operator looking for a set of processes which would result in detecting a "burst" of matching processes from a parent (like: if a process starts more than 3 `cmd.exe`, alert).
 Adding a `within: Z` parameter to the `count: N` limits the count to where the first and last event in the count is within a `Z` seconds time window.

+###### Testing

+When testing stateful D&R rules, it is important to keep in mind that the state engine is forward-looking only and that changing a stateful rule will reset its state tracking.

+Concretely this means that if your rule is tracking, for example, `excel.exe --child of--> cmd.exe` and you modify your rule, even just a little, you will need to make sure to re-launch the `excel.exe` instance you're doing your testing with since the engine will no longer be aware of its previous launch.

+###### Reporting & Actions

+The `report` action in stateful rules has a subtle difference to other actions taken in those rules.
+The report (generating a new Detection) will include the _first_ telemetry event that started the stateful detection as the `detect` component of the detection.

+For example, with `excel.exe --child of--> cmd.exe`, the detection will include the `excel.exe` as the `detect`.

+For other actions (responses in the rule) however, the event under analysis is the last one being processed.
+So if the engine is analyzing the `cmd.exe` NEW_PROCESS, issuing a `report` will report the `excel.exe` in the detection but doing issuing a `task` that uses the lookback `<<routing/this>>` will reference the `this` atom of the `cmd.exe`.

+So if you wanted to kill the `excel.exe` in response to the above stateful rule matching, you would have to issue a `deny_tree` to the atom `<<routing/parent>>`.

 ##### VirusTotal
 The lookup can also use certain APIs in their lookup, such as VirusTotal.
 Note that for the VT API to be accessible, the